betaglot/plantabeta/docs/guide/WhatPlantbeta.md

 - Plantbeta makes Reforestation easier.
 Reforestation directly or indirectly benefits every species of life on earth.
 - Learning how to plant trees is a Climate Change Action.
 Planters are the people who implement the tree planting initiatives of organizations around the world.

+---

 ### Self-Actualization

 - Take pride in mastering one of the most difficult manual labor jobs in Canada.
 -

+---

 ### Belonging

 - Join the collective consciousness of the tree planting and reforestation communities.
 - See if you want to belong to the tree planter community .
 - Belong to the group ExperiencedPlanters or even ElitePlanters.

+---

 ### Increases Motivation and Hope while reducing Anxiety

 - Plantbeta reduced the worrying about what to expect during your Rookie season.
 - "I can do this"
 - The fear of the unknown, especially unknown unknowns, can be paralyzing.
 Plantbeta is being created to minimize the number of unknowns in a tree planter's experience.
 - There is a whole page in Plantbeta specifically devoted to Motivation.
-It's easy to become unmotivated when you're tired, you've spent the past few days in the rain and the land is difficult, but there is knowledge that Planters and PlanterSupervisors can use to keep planting!
+It's easy to become unmotivated when you're tired, you've spent the past few days in the rain and the Environment is difficult, but there is knowledge that Planters and PlanterSupervisors can use to keep planting!

+---

 ### Rewarding

 - Plantbeta is designed to increase the planting rate of any Planter, therefore increasing the income of any Planter who studies Plantbeta.
 - Be able to track your progress as a Planter by the number of elements that you've understood then mastered.
 - Complete Tests

+---

 ### Badge Value

 - By learning all the theory and practices of Plantbeta, you can become a Highballer.